Campaign of the Month: October 2017

 Lebeaux is short but well-built man, nearly stocky, with a square jaw line and a full but well-maintained mustache.
 His voice carries the firm and commanding tone of a law enforcement officer.
 His gray eyes are alert, methodical, and stubborn, doggedly pursuing any detail cocky enough to think it can slip past his notice.
 He is rarely seen wearing anything but a gray trench coat over muted slacks, a white shirt, and dark tie.
 A cigarette looks like it should belong dangling from his lips.

 Lebeaux shoulders a remarkable number of responsibilities and ambitions for so young a vampire.
-The NOPD homicide detective has experienced the Requiem for less than a decade.
+The NOPD homicide detective has experienced the Requiem for just a little over a decade.
 A childe of Erwin Bornemann, Lebeaux is a faithful servant of Antoine Savoy and true believer in the Toreador’s cause.
-Lebeaux despises what he has seen of Vidal’s reign, and while he does not harbor Savoy’s hatred of Baron Cimitiere, he does not believe the Samedi houngan is a viable alternative Prince.
+Lebeaux despises what he has seen of Vidal’s reign, and while he does not harbor the same hatred for Baron Cimitière that many of Savoy’s other followers do, he does not believe the Samedi houngan is a viable alternative prince.

 Peter Lebeaux crossed paths with his old partner Louis Fontaine during the latter’s investigation into the slattern slashers.
 Lebeaux had also been assigned to the case by NOPD, though Fontaine soon ascertained that Clan Tremere had its own interest in the recent murders.
-The two detectives were at once nostalgic and bitter over days gone by, but Lebeaux was unwilling to offer substantive information to assist Fontaine’s investigation, citing there were some things he “couldn’t talk about.”
-Fontaine later observed camera footage depicting a presumably Kindred figure matching Lebeaux’s height and build breaking into his office, then performing a sorcerous rite to prevent his compromised phone from being eavesdropped upon.
+The two detectives waxed nostalgic (and bitter) over days gone by, but Lebeaux was unwilling to offer substantive information to assist Fontaine’s investigation, citing “things [he] couldn’t talk about.”
+Fontaine later observed camera footage depicting an indistinct but presumably Kindred figure matching Lebeaux’s height and build breaking into his office, then performing a sorcerous rite to prevent his compromised phone from being eavesdropped upon.